gelson12/Aventus_Exercise/DEVOPS Exercise Statement 1/Setup_python_with_Flask/ReadME.md

 I'll populate the database with random data:
 # curl -X POST http://localhost:5000/populate

+OUTCOME RESULT:
+{"data":"Qt69DssuZp","message":"Data added successfully"}

 Then I'll test delete endpoint to see if all data from the database:
 # curl -X DELETE http://localhost:5000/delete

-Next Steps
+OUTCOME RESULT:
+{"message":"1 rows deleted"}

+Next Steps/Things to improve on
 Adjust the RandomData model to fit a more meaningful actual data structure.
-Add error handling and validations as needed.
+Add better error handling and validations as needed.
 Secure my endpoints if necessary, with authentication.
-Consider organizing my project with Blueprints for larger applications.
+Consider organizing my project with Blueprints for larger applications. should leverage environment variables to provide a secure way to access sensitive information,but since i haven't containerazed the app and still working on my local machine then its not a priority YET.